-1. From the Global Navigation Menu on the ISM GUI, select [Management] - [Network Map].

-A list of the nodes that can be displayed on the Network Map is displayed as a tree structure in the Network Node List on the left side of the screen.

-2. From the Network Node List, select the nodes that are the network connection points you want to confirm.

-When opening the Network Map, the node at the top of the Network Node List is selected.

-- 3. From the [Actions] button, select [Confirm connection status change].
+- 1. From the Global Navigation Menu on the ISM GUI, select [Management] [Network Map]. - A list of the nodes that can be displayed on the Network Map is displayed as a tree structure in the Network Node List on the left side of the screen. - 2.
+From the Network Node List, select the nodes that are the network connection points you want to confirm. - When opening the Network Map, the node at the top of the Network Node List is selected. - The Network Map is displayed at the center of the screen. - 3.
+From the [Actions] button, select [Confirm connection status change].
 The date and time of the latest refresh is the reference point in time that is currently set. - 4.
-Select the [Refresh] button.

-A confirmation screen is displayed.

-5. Confirm the contents and select the [Yes] button.
+Select the [Refresh] button. - A confirmation screen is displayed. - 5.
+Confirm the contents and select the [Yes] button.